 Description

-Well, it’s not really a palm (Arecaceae), although it looks like one; and it’s not a Dracaena, although it is in the same plant family – the Asparagaceae.
+Well, the Ponytail Palm is not really a palm (Arecaceae), although it looks like one; and it’s not a Dracaena, although it is in the same plant family – the Asparagaceae.
 It’s sort of a “tweener” with care characteristics of both kinds of plants:

 Watering